 If you’ve ever had experience learning darkroom photography, you may wonder how long photographic enlarging paper lasts.

 In general, darkroom paper can last anywhere from 3 to 10 years, depending on if is black and white or color paper and how it is, or was, stored.
-To ensure it is not expired, you should check 3 things: if the paper is fogged, the level of contrast, and the development sensitivity.
-If your black and white paper is over ten years old, it will last much longer than the modern paper, reaching a 30-year lifespan. on the other hand, newer black and white paper can only last about 10 years.
-Color paper not only has a much shorter lifespan at 3 – 5 year and requires a lot of careful handling.
+To test it is not expired, you should check 3 things: if the paper is fogged, the level of contrast, and the development sensitivity.
+If your black & white paper is over ten years old, it will last much longer than the modern paper, up to 30-years.
+On the other hand, newer black & white paper can only last about 10 years.
+Color paper has a much shorter lifespan at 3 – 5 year and requires a lot of careful handling.

 How long darkroom paper lasts can be very confusing, and without extensive research, you will probably have many questions.
 Below are some questions you may have.